The Letter to the Hebrews:

 This brings us to the next question: What about Jesus’ human nature needed to be perfected?
 Your group quite correctly landed on the answer.
 It’s the sinful nature of humanity that needed perfecting.
 The author of the Letter to the Hebrews then explains why Jesus would do this: “to become the source of eternal salvation to all who obey him.”

 Two additional things are worth noting before we leave this passage.
 One is what it means to be perfect, which you can learn more about in our Lost in Translation archives.
 The other, and this is where the author to the Letter to the Hebrews issues a call to action, is that we only can count on Jesus as the source of our eternal salvation if we obey him.
 Salvation is conditional, a fact that shows up repeatedly in the Scriptures, but one that seems to be in our flawed human nature to overlook.
 Our goal is to become perfect ourselves (as Jesus teaches in the Gospel According to Matthew 5:48).
-The author of the Letter to the Hebrews 5:8–9 explains exactly what that requires.
+The author of the Letter to the Hebrews 5:8–9 explains what that requires.

 the popes inspire us—ways in which Jesus fulfills Psalm 110

 “United in Christ” on page 21 in The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation is taken from a general audience given by Pope Benedict XVI.
-You can read the Holy Father’s insights regarding ways that Jesus Christ fulfills Psalm 110:4.
+You can read his insights regarding ways that Jesus Christ fulfills Psalm 110:4.
 This passage about Melchizedek, which appears so frequently in the Letter to the Hebrews, suggests a divine aspect to the two ancient lines of expectation of the Messiah as a priest and a king.
 There’s a third role that the Messiah fulfills as well.
 Do you know what it is?
 Prayed at Sunday Second Vespers (Weeks I and II), Psalm 110 is included as part of Lesson 3 You Are a Priest Forever and Lesson 17 The LORD Has Sworn an Oath, both in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 the best Catholic commentary about Scripture

 To find out more about how Church teaching is supported by Scripture passages in The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation, check out the Index of Citations in the Catechism of the Catholic Church.
-Links (Revised Standard Version Catholic Edition [RSVCE*]) to the primary Scripture passages in the lesson and relevant paragraphs in the Catechism are provided here.
+Links to the primary Scripture passages in the lesson (Revised Standard Version Catholic Edition [RSVCE*]) and relevant paragraphs in the Catechism are provided here.
 Not every passage in the biblical text for this study is referenced in a Catechism paragraph, however.

 the Letter to the Hebrews 5:1paragraph 1539